 How would much more thrilling would it be to stand in the place we are learning about?
 We can't take our classes on an educational visit to ancient Egypt for example when we are learning about the Pharaohs but what if we could take them there virtually?
 Well, with the power of Virtual Reality we can.

-We have been introducing VR into the school by getting some children to create Google Cardboard VR headsets in the Future Technology Club.
+We have been introducing VR into the school by getting some children to create Google Cardboard VR headsets.
 It may not look like much, a simple unassuming little cardboard box but through the use of magnetometers, accelerometers, gyroscopes and external head cameras, which come as standard in most mobile phones, we have the opportunity to transport our children to amazing places.

 We made the kits ourselves by using the Brother ScanNCut machine to cut out the Google Cardboard template, buying lenses on amazon.com for 80p a pair and a large pack of magnets for 30p each.
 The whole cost was less than £1.50 but for this the children had a compete VR headset!
 For those not used to crafting for about £10 you can buy a cardboard housing for a smartphone running Google's Android mobile OS, a lens kit, some magnets, some velcro and a rubber band and an easily programmable Near-Field Communication sticker tag for launching the companion mobile app.